Prompt Engineering · OrevateAI

 Beyond just the calorie count, it’s useful to understand the macronutrient breakdown of the hot dog at Costco calories.
 This gives you a clearer picture of where those calories are coming from.

-While exact figures can fluctuate, a typical Costco hot dog (with bun) generally includes:
+While exact figures can fluctuate, a typical Costco hot dog (with bun) generally includes the following nutritional information as of April 2026:

 • Calories: 400-450 kcal